teokem/project-work-2021-LeaMikoV/README.md

+[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/teokem/project-work-2021-LeaMikoV/HEAD)

 # Climate Observations: Data Analysis and Visualization

 This is my project work for the COMPUTE course *Reproducible and Interactive Data Analysis and Modelling using Jupyter Notebooks* 2021.

-[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/teokem/project-work-2021-LeaMikoV/HEAD)

 # Climate Observations: Data Analysis and Visualization

 ## Abstract
+In this project climate data for a city in Bavaria, Germany, is read in, the data is cleaned and made more readable and in the following analyzed using different statistical methods.
+Since my research does not include working with data sets, I wanted to use this project to learn more about data science, i.e. working with data sets and presenting them.
+Moreover, I did some literature search on how to present climate data and apply some statistical methods on it.
+The project work consisted of the following steps: searching for freely available climate data sets, reading in the data and getting a first overview, followed by some literature search on how to work with and interpret climate data. more about the project here

 ## How to run the notebook:
 There exist two possibilities to run this notebook: